 - How to Connect And Disconnect a Blue Ox Weight Distribution Hitch

 Weight distribution hitches in general, and the SwayPro specifically will make towing your trailer safer.
 Bite the bullet and buy one if you haven’t already.
 They are worth it.

 I have changed to the Blue Ox TrackPro for towing my 33-foot Salem travel trailer.
 I have filmed a handful of videos on this hitch.
-This hitch doesn’t have the chains that the SwayPro has, but I think I like it a little more.
+This hitch doesn’t have the chains the SwayPro has, but I think I like it a little more.
 It seems to ride a little rougher than the SwayPro, but it feels like it is a little better at sway control.
-I’ll be using this hitch this season and will update my views as I learn more.
+I’ll use this hitch this season and update my views as I learn more.

 You can watch my videos here:

 - Blue Ox SwayPro vs. TrackPro: Best Weight Distribution Hitch?

 - How To Install A Blue Ox TrackPro Weight Distribution Hitch With Sway Control